-- · limiting Varex's flexibility in planning for, or reacting to, changes in its business and the industry; and - limiting Varex's ability to borrow additional funds as needed or increasing the costs of any such borrowing. - make it more difficult for us to satisfy our obligations, including our debt obligations;

-- require us to dedicate a substantial portion of our cash flow from operations to payments on our debt, which would reduce the availability of our cash flow from operations to fund working capital, capital expenditures or other general corporate purposes; - place us at a disadvantage compared to competitors that may have proportionately less debt; and - limit our ability to obtain additional debt or equity financing due to applicable financial and restrictive covenants in our debt agreements.
+- limiting Varex's flexibility in planning for, or reacting to, changes in its business and the industry; and - limiting Varex's ability to borrow additional funds as needed or increasing the costs of any such borrowing. - make it more difficult for us to satisfy our obligations, including our debt obligations; - increase our vulnerability to adverse economic and general industry conditions, including interest rate fluctuations, because a portion of our borrowings are and will continue to be at variable rates of interest; - require us to dedicate a substantial portion of our cash flow from operations to payments on our debt, which would reduce the availability of our cash flow from operations to fund working capital, capital expenditures or other general corporate purposes; - place us at a disadvantage compared to competitors that may have proportionately less debt; and - limit our ability to obtain additional debt or equity financing due to applicable financial and restrictive covenants in our debt agreements.

 If Varex's cash requirements in the future are greater than expected, its cash flow from operations may not be sufficient to repay all of the outstanding debt as it becomes due, and Varex may not be able to borrow money, sell assets, or otherwise raise funds on acceptable terms, or at all, to refinance Varex's debt.
 For example, holders of the Convertible Notes will have the right to require Varex to repurchase all or a portion of the Convertible Notes on the occurrence of a fundamental change at a repurchase price equal to 100% of the principal amount of the Convertible Notes to be repurchased, plus accrued and unpaid interest, if any, to, but excluding, the fundamental change repurchase date.
 Further, if a make-whole fundamental change as defined in the Indenture governing the Convertible Notes occurs prior to the maturity date of the Convertible Notes, Varex will in some cases be required to increase the conversion rate for a holder that elects to convert its Convertible Notes in connection with such make-whole fundamental change.
-On the conversion of the Convertible Notes, unless Varex elects to deliver solely shares of common stock to settle such conversion (other than paying cash in lieu of delivering any fractional share), Varex will be required to make cash payments for the Convertible Notes being converted.
+On the convertible Notes, unless Varex elects to deliver solely shares of common stock to settle such conversion (other than paying cash in lieu of delivering any fractional share), Varex will be required to make cash payments for the Convertible Notes being converted.
 However, Varex may not have enough available cash or be able to obtain financing at the time Varex is required to make such repurchases of the Convertible Notes surrendered or pay cash with respect to the Convertible Notes being converted.